Empire Test Pilots' School: Hawker Hunter Trophy

 This trophy, a model of the Hawker Hunter, was first awarded in 1960 by the Hawker Aircraft Company to the student who wrote the best Preview Handling report on the course.
-Since 1966 syndicates of two or three students have carried out the Preview Exercise; the trophy is awarded to the best team.
+Since 1966 syndicates of two or three students have carried out the Preview Exercise.

+The trophy is now awarded to the fixed wing preview team who, in the opinion of the staff, through planning, flying and reporting, and in their conduct as a team, delivered the best performance in the assessment of their aircraft.

 To expand the collapsed table, click on "show" in the Year column header; to collapse again, click on "hide".